 What are the different types of Epilepsy?

-In fact, there are 150 types of epilepsy that are categorized into focal and generalized.
+150 types of epilepsy are categorized into focal and generalized.

-Generalized seizures: neurons that cause attacks affect both hemispheres.
+Generalized seizures: neurons that cause attacks impact both hemispheres.
 They are always accompanied by loss of consciousness that is associated with contractile manifestations and tonic–clonic or grand mal seizures.

-Status epilepticus is defined as the succession of epileptic manifestations in a frequent and continuous way (various episodes can be noticed within a few hours).
-In this case, we face a real medical emergency that must be treated as soon as possible in order to avoid the death of the patient due to respiratory failure.
+Status epilepticus is defined as the succession of epileptic manifestations frequently and continuously (various episodes can be noticed within a few hours).
+In this case, we face a real medical emergency that must be treated as soon as possible to avoid the death of the patient due to respiratory failure.

-What are the best treatments?
+What are the best epilepsy treatments?
 What are the prices?

-In order to treat epilepsy, the best doctors in Turkey have at their disposal several drugs that act with different mechanisms of action.
+one of the epilepsy treatments in Istanbul, Turkey, the best doctorshave at their disposal several drugs that act with different mechanisms of action.

 As a result, these medicines allow a clear improvement in epileptic manifestations and enable the patient to have a normal life.
-However, the therapy must be personalized and extended for long periods of time, often for a lifetime.
+However, the therapy must be personalized and extended for long periods, often for a lifetime.

-Patients who suffer from epilepsy should moderate their alcohol consumption, stay hydrated, follow a balanced diet, and do not overdo physical activity, especially in the summer months.
+Patients who suffer from epilepsy should moderate their alcohol consumption, stay hydrated, follow a balanced diet, and not overdo physical activity, especially in the summer months.
 It is also important to control both physical and mental stress.
 It's significant for epilepsy treatments.

-The tumour can be removed through surgery for a specific number of cases that must be selected carefully.
-When the use of drugs seems useless, a surgery will be the best alternative that can lead to complete healing.
+The tumor can be removed through surgery for a specific number of cases that must be selected carefully.
+When the use of drugs seems useless, surgery will be the best alternative that can lead to complete healing.

-What are the prices in Turkey and Istanbul?
+What are the prices in Istanbul and Turkey?